vinarmani/truf-node/CONTRIBUTING.md

 - **Search** the issue tracker before opening an issue to avoid duplicates.
 - **Be clear & detailed** about what you are reporting.
 If reporting a bug, please include a minimal reproducible example, a detailed explanation of your KwilD configuration, and any logs or error messages that may be relevant.

 We strongly recommended submitting an issue before submitting a pull request, especially for pull requests that will require significant effort on your part.
 This is to ensure that the issue is not already being worked on and that your pull request will be accepted.
-Some features or fixes are intentionally not included in tsn-db - use issues to check with maintainers and save time!
+Some features or fixes are intentionally not included in tn-db - use issues to check with maintainers and save time!

 ## Pull Requests

 ### Commit Messages

-tsn-db uses recommended [Go commit messages](https://go.dev/doc/contribute#commit_messages), with breaking changes and deprecations to be noted in the commit message footer.
+tn-db uses recommended [Go commit messages](https://go.dev/doc/contribute#commit_messages), with breaking changes and deprecations to be noted in the commit message footer.
 Commits should follow the following format:

 ```
 [Package/File/Directory Name]: [Concise and concrete description of the PR/Issue]